The very hot topic in Nebraska bankruptcy courts these days center around how courts apply changes to the homestead exemption law enacted in 2014.

 You are frustrated because they don’t answer questions.
 You are frustrated because they say all the money is due now and they won’t accept payments.
 So you quit paying.

 It’s time to change your mindset and go on the attack.
 Demand answers.
 Demand documents.
-Demand the answer all your questions.
+Demand they answer written questions.
 Schedule meetings–i.e., depositions–with the creditor who sued you.
 Go face-to-face.
 They didn’t want to answer your 2 minute phone call?
 Schedule a half-day deposition with Dr. Arrogant and see how he likes his afternoon golf game canceled.

 Getting sued is nerve racking.
 But it is also an opportunity.
 It is an equalizing event.
 Get busy.
 Get organized.
 Demand answers.
-And along the way, you might discover that settlement offers come your way, payment plans become possible, and getting sued was the best thing that ever happened to you.
+And along the way, you might discover that settlement offers are offered, payment plans become possible, and getting sued was the best thing that ever happened to you.

 Image courtesy of Flickr